Startup Guide

 Welcome to Midivex

-When you first open Midivex, you'll see three main areas: the sidebar on the left for Patches and Routes, the central MIDI grid, and the Monitor/FX panel on the right.
-Start by clicking the Route Setup icon (the gear icon next to the Route tab) to configure your devices.
+When you first open Midivex, you'll see three main areas, the sidebar on the left for Patches and Routes, the central MIDI grid, and the Monitor and FX panel on the right.
+Start by clicking the Setup icon, the gear icon in the top right, to configure your MIDI devices.
+Optionally, you can close the Help menu in the bottom left if you prefer.

 2